rezafotohi/FedAnilPlusPlusPlus/README.md

 conda install -c conda-forge jupyter jupyterlab
 ```

-#### Step 4: Is the torch installed successfully or not?
+#### Step 4: Is the torch installed successfully?
 Enter the following commands in the terminal:
 ```
 python3
 import torch